Tax Lien

 Why It Matters

-Tax lien matters because it shows how far the tax workflow can progress when liabilities remain unresolved.
-At that point, the issue is no longer only about calculating the return or receiving an IRS Notice.
-It has become an enforcement problem.
+Tax lien matters because it shows how far the workflow can progress after a Balance Due remains unresolved.
+At that point, the issue is no longer just calculating a return or reading an IRS Notice.
+It has moved into collection enforcement.

 It also matters because taxpayers often confuse a lien with a Tax Levy.
-The terms are related, but they are not interchangeable.
+The terms are related, but they describe different parts of the collection process.

 Where It Appears in a Real Tax Workflow